Omey Island: Monastic heritage

 In the early-to-mid-1990s a team of archaeologists from University College Dublin began to study the monastic heritage of the island, long known for being the site of a monastery and settlement reportedly founded by St Feichin.
-In fact, its name derives from the Irish Iomaidh Feichín meaning Feichín's bed or seat.
+Its name derives from the Irish Iomaidh Feichín meaning Feichín's bed or seat.

-The excavation gave new insights into the life of early Christianity in Ireland and included one of the few known burials of a woman within a monastic burial ground.
+The excavation included one of the few known burials of a woman within a monastic burial ground.
 The site is believed to date from the early 6th century.
+At Inishkeel, County Donegal (another tidal island) a monastic site was founded in the 6th century by a small community of monks.

-The island of Omey remains a place of devotion to Saint Feichín to this day, with a holy well situated by the western edge, and several other key landmarks of piety.
+St. Feichin's well is situated by the islands western edge, and several other key landmarks of piety.
 This includes a later medieval parish church - with the majority of its stones still in place (having been buried in centuries of sand until in 1981, the parish priest took matters into his own hands and, with the help of local people, dug up the area surrounding it).

-St Feichín is reported to have established many such communities across the west of Ireland and is considered one of the most important of the early founders of Irish Christianity.